dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/client_pygame/config.md

 ## `DEFAULT_TEAM_NAME`

-Configures your display name during game with others.
-You and your team are encourage to update this value.
+Configures your display name during games with others.
+You and your team are encouraged to update this value.

 ## `FRAMES_PER_SECOND`